PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 ### X11 Forwarding

-If you are on a Mac and you experience problems with X11 forwarding then add the following lines to the bottom of `~/.ssh/config`:
+If you are on a Mac and you experience problems with X11 forwarding then try adding the following lines to the bottom of `~/.ssh/config`:

 ```
 Host *